andrewdnolan/Harmonic_Beds/README.md

   - [ ] For some reason the spin-up runs no longer write the initial condition for t=0.
 Why is this?
 I know they were before, I don't think anythings changed which would have affected this??
+        - [ ] I think for some reason this has to do with specifying the bed file as an init instead of JUST in the BC section.
+Compare to the Pseudo surge .SIF for a point a comparison where writing the IC works.

   - [ ] Set Scripts up to take command line flag, whether running in docker or westgrid so don't need to comment things in/out when you want to swtich